bebound/pixivd/README.md

-# Pixiv Downloader
+# PixivD
 ---

-A simple tool to download all illustrations from specific illustrator.
+A simple tool to download illustrations from Pixiv.

 Download illustrations by **uers\_id**, **daily ranking** or **history ranking**.